MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

    ![The 'Publish API' page at Partner Center after clicking 'Create API credentials', now showing Client ID, Client Secret, and Auth Token URL.](../../media/create-api-credentials-button.png)

  > [!IMPORTANT]
-> You can have as many client secrets as you like when coding a file.
-For example, you might want to make a
+> You can generate multiple client secrets for your client ID.
+For example, you can create multiple secrets for multiple projects.
-> different client secret for each department using the App.

    The API credentials have now been created; you've enabled or renewed the API.
 The **Client ID**, **Client secret**, **Expiry date**, and **Access token URL** are now displayed on the Publish APIs page.